-Under California Fair Employment and Housing Act, harassment based on sexual orientation is expressly prohibited.
-FEHA imposes two standards of liability for sexual orientation harassment depending on whether the harasser is the victim's supervisor or a nonsupervisory co-employee.
-For nonsupervisory harassers, the standard is negligence, but for supervisors the employer would be held strictly liable.
+Under the California Fair Employment and Housing Act, harassment based on sexual orientation is expressly prohibited.
+FEHA imposes two standards of liability for sexual orientation harassment depending on whether the harasser is the victim's supervisor or a non-supervisory co-employee.
+For non-supervisory harassers, the standard is negligence, but for supervisors the employer could be held strictly liable.

 On the other hand, Title VII does not prohibit discrimination based on sexual orientation.

-Our employment harassment lawyers are one California's largest statewide law firm that's dedicated to representing employees in disputes against their employers.
-Our employment law firm is based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
-Additionally we represent employees in they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
-If you believe that you are the victim of harassment, contact one of our Employment Harassment Laywyers in California to setup your free consultation to discuss this matter with our lawyers.
-We take cases on a contingency basis and collect no attorney fees unless we win your case.
+Our employment harassment lawyers are part of one of California's largest statewide law firms.
+We are dedicated solely to representing employees in disputes against their employers.
+Our employment law firm is based in Los Angeles, California, and protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
+Additionally we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
+If you believe that you are the victim of harassment, contact one of our Employment Harassment Lawyers at (877) 789-9707 to set up your free consultation to discuss this matter.
+We take cases on a contingency basis and collect no attorney's fees unless we win your case.